SporadicAnyonsInhabitGregariousAsylums/LMOopticalphoton/README.md

 ![Image of vertical fibre.](https://github.com/SporadicAnyonsInhabitGregariousAsylums/LMOopticalphoton/blob/ModularProj/imgs/options.JPG)

-	Just run, after editing your GNUmakefile (G4INSTALL path for where your Geant4 installation!): make
+	Just run, after editing your GNUmakefile (G4INSTALL absolute path for where your Geant4 installation is located on your machine!): make
 	LDsensitive
 	(graphical)